ToniWonKanobi/theoveranalyzed.net/posts/2015/1/26/cotton-bureau.md

 @@ Title=Cotton Bureau
 @@ Date=2015-01-26 10:00
 @@ Description=I love this site.
-@@ Tags=gear, apparel, t-shirts, business, Cotton Bureau, recommendations
+@@ Tags=gear, t-shirts, business, Cotton Bureau, recommendations
 @@ Image=https://cottonbureau.com/img/tee-pattern_2x.png

 I recently became an ambassador of sorts for my favorite online T-shirt company, [Cotton Bureau](www.cottonbureau.com).
 The concept of the site is a lot like [Kickstarter](www.kickstarter.com) or [Indiegogo](www.indiegogo.com), in that the business model is basically crowdfunding.